Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 - Health scoring you actually use

-- A CS team operating system you can hire into
+- A CS system you can hire into

 1) Diagnose